Nome Gold Rush: Effect on Native people and nature

-The people most affected were probably the natives.
+The people most affected were probably the Alaska Natives.
 Mining claims could only be staked lawfully by citizens.
-Since natives were considered to be uncivilized, they could not get citizenship.
-For them, the gold rush meant a drastic reduction in moose, caribou, and small game as prospectors hunted these for food.
+Since natives were considered to be uncivilized, they could not obtain citizenship.
+For them, the gold rush meant a drastic reduction in moose, caribou and small game, as prospectors hunted them for food.
 In many areas, gold mining resulted in destruction of salmon streams.
 Contact with white men also had consequences like drinking and disease.

 Legacy

 The original claim sites of the "Three Lucky Swedes" were listed on the National Register of Historic Places in 1976 (as "Anvil Creek Gold Discovery Site", "Erik Lindblom Placer Claim", and "Snow Creek Placer Claim No. 1").
 In 1978, these three places, plus a fourth critical to the gold rush, were designated a National Historic Landmark District, Cape Nome Mining District Discovery Sites.
 The fourth site is a 0.6 mi stretch of the beach on the eastern edge of the city, extending from the seawall to East Limit Road.